 When you first reach the NoodleTools Sign In screen from the library's website, you have two options.

-2. Or if this is your first time using NoodleTools, you can set up a new account by selecting "Register" below.
+1. OPTION #1 - If this is your first time using NoodleTools, you can set up a new account by choosing School/University Account and then selecting "Register" as shown below.

 (click on image to enlarge)